These types of television shows are fun, even if they aren’t exactly “real.”

 To help with packing, I received some styling assistance from designer Isaac Mizrahi.
 In his NYC studio, he offered some tips and gave me two “travel-friendly” outfits.

-Watch the edited 6-minute version below.
+Watch the 6-minute edited version.